pwilmart/PAW_pipeline/README.md

 1. Pipeline supports multiple TMT labeling experiments
    * Internal reference scaling (IRS) normalization [18] can be performed

 These lists demonstrate that even a basic processing pipeline will involve several steps.
 A robust pipeline will keep these step separate to allow greater flexibility and to allow inspection of the data in between steps for quality control.
-The PAW software was designed to **not** try and cram 10 pounds of pipeline into a 5 pound _black box_.

 ## Pipeline Steps
 The PAW pipeline is an actual pipeline.
 The steps are modular and separate by design.
 Each step is listed below by the name of the Python script.
 Each step has a link to dedicated documentation pages.

-* [`MSConvert_GUI.py`](docs/MSConvert_GUI.md) - Conversion of RAW files
+* [`msconvert_GUI.py`](docs/MSConvert_GUI.md) - Conversion of RAW files
-* [`Comet_GUI.py`](dosc/Comet_GUI.md) - Setting Comet parameters and running Comet
+* [`comet_GUI.py`](dosc/Comet_GUI.md) - Setting Comet parameters and running Comet
 * [`histo_GUI.py`](docs/histo_GUI.md) - Viewing score distributions and setting thresholds
 * [`PAW_results.py`](docs/PAW_results.md) - Protein inference and results report generation
 * [`PAW_protein_grouper.py`](docs/PAW_protein_grouper.md) - (optional) Extended parsimony protein grouping